No one starts a creative business to work with annoying clients. But at some point, you’ll work with at least one of them.

 - when and how payment happens

-- what rights the client has over the photographs
+- what rights does the client have over the photographs

 - timeline